 The thermal pad & SEC cartridge should not have a gap!
-SEC Cartridge with Heatsink (Top View) 3.
-Insert the SEC Cartridge: Push the SEC cartridge's two locks inward until you hear a click (the preceding picture shows the locks in the outward position and inward in the picture below).
-With the heatsink facing the motherboard's chipset, press the cartridge gently but firmly until it is fully inserted.
-(NOTE: The procedures shown here are for installing the AAVID heatsink with fan.)
+SEC Cartridge with Heatsink (Top View)

+3. Insert the SEC Cartridge: Push the SEC cartridge's two locks inward (the preceding picture shows the locks in the outward position and inward in the picture below).
+With the heatsink facing the motherboard's chipset, press the cartridge gently but firmly until it is full inserted.

-IMPORTANT: If you are installing only one processor, you must terminate the empty slot with the ASUS C-P2T PC100 CPU termination card to maintain signal strength.
+IMPORTANT: If you are installing only one processor, you must install it in SEC slot for CPU 1 (slot closest to the external connectors).
+Then terminate the empty slot with the ASUS C-P2T CPU termination card to maintain signal strength.